How to be a Lawyer?

 How to Become a Lawyer?

-In order to know how to become a lawyer, prospective attorneys are required to complete a number of requirements, such as obtaining undergraduate and graduate degrees, passing examinations, and going through the licensing process.
+In order to become a lawyer, prospective attorneys are required to complete a number of requirements, such as obtaining undergraduate and graduate degrees, passing examinations, and going through the licensing process.
 Before starting down this path, anyone who is interested in learning how to be a lawyer should first question why they want to become a lawyer and whether or not they are willing to devote a number of years to the study of law in order to achieve their goal.
-If you are interested in pursuing a career as an attorney, the following guide provides an overview of the many educational, skill-building, and licensure requirements necessary to get started in the field.
+Suppose you are interested in pursuing a career as an attorney.
+In that case, the following guide provides an overview of the many educational, skill-building, and licensure requirements necessary to get started in the field.

 A minimum educational criterion for entry into law school is the completion of a bachelor’s degree program.
 At this level, the American Bar Association does not encourage specializing in any one particular topic of study.
 According to the American Bar Association (ABA), students from practically every academic discipline are accepted into law schools.
 These disciplines include everything from political science to mathematics.
 Students planning to pursue a career in law frequently major in English, political science, economics, business, philosophy, or journalism during their undergraduate studies.